Successor Features for Transfer in Reinforcement Learning: Background and problem formulation

-where $E^{\pi}[\cdot]$ denotes expected value when following policy $\pi$.
+where $\E^{\pi}[\cdot]$ denotes expected value when following policy $\pi$.
 Once the action-value function of a particular policy $\pi$ is known, we can derive a new policy $\pi'$ which is \emph{greedy} with respect to $Q^{\pi}(s,a)$, that is, $\pi'(s) \in \argmax_{a} Q^{\pi}(s,a)$.
 Policy $\pi'$ is guaranteed to be at least as good as (if not better than) policy $\pi$.
-These two steps, {\em policy evaluation} and {\em policy improvement}, define the basic mechanics of RL algorithms based on DP; under certain conditions their successive application leads to an optimal policy $\pi^{*}$ that maximizes the expected return from every state in $\S$~\cite{sutton98reinforcement}.
+The computation of $Q^{\pi}(s,a)$ and $\pi'$, called {\em policy evaluation} and {\em policy improvement}, define the basic mechanics of RL algorithms based on DP; under certain conditions their successive application leads to an optimal policy $\pi^{*}$ that maximizes the expected return from every $s \in \S$~\cite{sutton98reinforcement}.

-As mentioned, in this paper we are interested in the problem of \emph{transfer}.
-Here we adopt the following definition: given two sets of tasks $T$ and $T'$ such that $T \subset$ $ T'$, after being exposed to $T'$ the agent should perform no worse, and preferably better, than it would had it been exposed to $T$ only.
-Note that $T$ can be the empty set.
-In this paper a task will be a specific reward function $r(s,a)$ for a given MDP.
-In Section~\ref{sec:transfer} we will revisit this definition and make it more formal, and we will also clarify the measure used to compare performance. \begin{longversion} Before doing that, though, we will present a core concept for this paper whose interest is not restricted to transfer learning. \end{longversion}
+In this paper we are interested in the problem of \emph{transfer}, which we define as follows.
+Let $\T, \T'$ be two sets of tasks such that $\T' \subset \T$, and let $t$ be any task.
+Then there is \emph{transfer} if, after training on $\T$, the agent always performs as well or better on task $t$ than if only trained on $\T'$.
+Note that $\T'$ can be the empty set.
+In this paper a task will be defined as a specific instantiation of the reward function $R(s,a,s')$ for a given MDP.
+In Section~\ref{sec:transfer} we will revisit this definition and make it more formal.

-\section{Successor Features}
+\section{Successor features}

 In this section we present the concept that will serve as a cornerstone for the rest of the paper.
 We start by presenting a simple reward model and then show how it naturally leads to a generalization of \ctp{dayan93improving} successor representation (SR).